Forensic DNA analysis

-DNA profiling is the determination of a DNA profile for legal and investigative purposes.
+Forensic DNA analysis is the determination of a DNA profile for legal and investigative purposes.
 DNA analysis methods have changed countless times over the years as technology changes and allows for more information to be determined with less starting material.
 Modern DNA analysis is based on the statistical calculation of the rarity of the produced profile within a population.

 While most well known as a tool in forensic investigations, DNA profiling can also be used for non-forensic purposes such as paternity testing and human genealogy research.

 History

+Jeffrey Glassberg was the first to patent a methodology for human identification and paternity testing from DNA analysis.

 The methods for producing a DNA profile were developed by Alec Jeffreys and his team in 1985.
-Jefferys discovered that an unknown sample of DNA such as blood, hair, saliva, or semen could be analyzed and a unique DNA pattern/profile could be developed.
-A year after his discovery, Jefferys was asked to use his new found DNA analysis to convict a man that police believed was responsible for 2 rape murders.
-Jefferys proved that the man was innocent using DNA from the crime scene.
+Jeffreys discovered that an unknown sample of DNA such as blood, hair, saliva, or semen could be analyzed and a unique DNA pattern/profile could be developed.
+A year after his discovery, Jeffreys was asked to use his newfound DNA analysis method to convict a man that police believed was responsible for 2 rape-murders.
+Jeffreys proved that the man was innocent using DNA from the crime scene.

 When DNA analysis was first discovered, a process called Restriction Fragment Length Polymorphism (RFLP) was used to analyze DNA.
 However, RFLP was an inefficient process due to the fact that it used up large amounts of DNA which could not always be obtained from a crime scene.
 Modern day technology has evolved beyond RFLP.
 Short Tandem Repeat (STR) analysis is the modern day equivalent of RFLP.
 Not only does STR analysis use less of a sample to analyze DNA, but it also is a part of a larger process called Polymerase Chain Reaction (PCR).
 PCR is a process that can be used to quickly reproduce up to a billion copies of a singular segment of DNA.

+Costs

+Forensic DNA genealogical investigations are very expensive, because those have to test a large number of people, building large genealogical trees.
+Access to consumer databases of people who did DNA testing for fun is also not cheap.
+The Dutch Police performed mass DNA analysis in a handful of cases.